 - 4: affected parts rigid in flexion or extension

 Do not confuse clonus with myoclonus.
 Myoclonus is arrhythmical and defined by sudden jerks of a muscle or group of muscles, while clonus is rather rhythmic and defined by repetitive contractions and relaxations of a muscle group.
 Moreover, myoclonus is usually associated with metabolic abnormalities (e.g., renal and liver failure).

 Examination of the sensory system is aimed at evaluating any abnormality affecting the patient's perception to provoked sensations like touch, pain, and temperature.
 In contrast to motor function, sensation is subjective to the patient and therefore the interpretation of the exam strongly depends on the patient accurately reporting what they experience.

 For more information about the patterns of sensory loss in spinal cord lesions, see “Overview” in “.”

 |Light touch|| || |

 |Proprioception (joint position)|

-- Rapid alternating movement test: The patient is asked to rapidly screw in an imaginary light bulb simultaneously with both hands.
+- Procedure: The patient is asked to rapidly screw in a large imaginary light bulb using both hands.

 Multiple systems are required for proper walking, such as those responsible for sensory and motor functions (including reflexes), as well as the cerebellum and the vestibular system.
 During the examination of the patient's gait, particular attention should be paid to body and limb posture (e.g., base of support and arm swing), steps (length, speed, and rhythm), steadiness, and turning.